nih-cfde/organization/CommunicationManagementHelp.md

-## CFDE Communication Management Overview
+## CFDE Communication Management Help Overview

 We are using a number of services to communicate and share files:
   - [Github](https://github.com/nih-cfde/organization/new/master#github): Code sharing, organization and deliverables tracking